HollyOwly/DieselFarmer/README.md

 # Industrialissimo-
-Adds a random assortment of interactable furniture with the purpose of automating some aspects of the crafting process following the example of the smoking rack and fermenting vat.
+Adds a random assortment of furnitures and other items with the purpose of simplifying some aspects of the crafting process following the example of the smoking rack and fermenting vat.